-According to Sindh - EPA:

-According to Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021, the sub-project falls under category F(3) of schedule II which demands an Initial Environmental Examination (IEE) to be prepared for rehabilitation or rebuilding or reconstruction of existing roads more than one kilometer in urban areas and more than 5 km from rural areas.
-Except one, all roads are more than 05 kilometers that's why an IEE needs to be prepared as per Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021.
+According to Sindh - EPA: According to Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021, the sub-project falls under category F(3) of schedule II which demands an Initial Environmental Examination (IEE) to be prepared for rehabilitation or rebuilding or reconstruction of existing roads more than one kilometer in urban areas and more than 5 km from rural areas (10 roads are equal to 5 km or more).
+Hence IEE will need to be prepared as per Sindh Environmental Protection Agency (Environmental Assessment) Regulations, 2021.